Power Electronics Overview

 The gate voltage of a power device does not increase unless its gate input capacitance is charged, and the power device does not turn on until its gate voltage reaches the gate threshold voltage (Vth).
 The Vth of a power device is defined as the minimum gate bias required for creating a conduction path between its source and drain regions.
 For operating a power device as a switch, a voltage sufficiently larger than Vth should be applied between the gate and source/emitter terminal.

 In high power applications, the gate of a power switch can never be driven by the output of a logic IC (PWM controller).
 Because of the low current capabilities of these logic outputs, charging the gate capacitance would require an excessive amount of time, most likely longer than the duration of a switching period.
 Hence dedicated drivers must be used to apply a voltage and provide drive current to the gate of the power device.
 This can be a driver circuit and it may be implemented as dedicated ICs, discrete transistors or transformers.
 It can also be integrated within a PWM controller IC.

 A gate driver is a power amplifier that accepts a low power input from a controller IC and produces the appropriate high current gate drive for a power device.
 It is used when a PWM controller cannot provide the output current required to drive the gate capacitance of the associated power device.

-The gate driver circuit is an integral part of power electronics which forms an important interface between the high power electronics and the intelligent and control circuit and also used to drive power semiconductor devices.
-The output of DC-DC converters or SMPS mainly depends on the behavior of gate driver circuits, which means if the gate driver circuit doesn’t drive the gate of a power device properly, designed DC-DC converter output will not be according to the requirement.
-Therefore, design of gate driver circuit is critically important in the designing of power electronic converters.
+The gate driver circuit is an integral part of power electronics systems.
+Gate drivers form an important interface between the high-power electronics and the control circuit and are used to drive power semiconductor devices.
+The output of DC-DC converters or SMPS mainly depends on the behavior of gate driver circuits, which means if the gate driver circuit doesn’t drive the gate of a power device properly, the DC-DC converter output will not be according to the design requirement.
+Therefore, the design of the gate driver circuit is critically important in the designing of power electronic converters.